Go to AAD Home

 When hives last 6 weeks or longer, it's helpful to see a board-certified dermatologist.

-Your dermatologist can give you an evaluation to rule out some causes.
+Your dermatologist will evaluate you to rule out some possible causes.
 While it's true that the cause is often never found, this evaluation can find a few.
-Possible causes include infections, certain medical conditions, and medications.
-Be sure to tell your dermatologist about all medication that you take or have taken recently.
+Possible causes that your dermatologist may find include an infection, medical condition, or medication.
+Be sure to tell your dermatologist about all the medications that you take or have taken recently.

 Partnering with a dermatologist can also be helpful if you have swelling or feel that the flare-ups are affecting your quality of life.
 Treatment can help both.
 If you’re unsure whether you have hives, you'll also want to see a dermatologist.
 Many skin conditions can look alike.